-The second or Svadhisthana chakra, often called the passion chakra, addresses sexuality, relationships, and fame and fortune.
+The second or Svadhisthana chakra, often called the passion chakra, addresses sexuality, relationships, creativity, fame and fortune.

-The third or Manipura chakra, also called the power chakra, is about strength or the lack of it.
+The third or Manipura chakra, also called the power chakra, is about strength, power, confidence, or the lack of any of those.

-The fourth or Anahata chakra, the heart chakra, is the vortex of compassion, unselfish love, and service.
+The fourth or Anahata chakra, the heart chakra, is the vortex of compassion, unselfish love, acceptance, forgiveness and service.

-The fifth or Vishuddha chakra, the throat chakra, is about communication and the use of intellect.
+The fifth or Vishuddha chakra, the throat chakra, is about communication, truth, knowledge and the use of intellect.

-The sixth or Ajna chakra, the third eye, is about intuition and advanced stages of spiritual practice
+The sixth or Ajna chakra, the third eye, is about intuition, inner and outer insight, and advanced stages of spiritual practice

-The seventh Sahasrara chakra, or crown chakra, the thousand petaled lotus, refers to the highest stages of spiritual consciousness.
+The seventh Sahasrara chakra, or crown chakra, the thousand petaled lotus, refers to beauty and the highest stages of spiritual consciousness.

 BODILY LINKS ARE:

 First chakra = anus.
 Second chakra = genitals.
 Third chakra = stomach.
 Fourth chakra = heart.
 Fifth chakra = throat.
 Sixth chakra = forehead.
 Seventh chakra = crown of the head.